-1.1 Enrollment Trends in Postsecondary Education Enrollments in universities and colleges have been rising steadily in Canada since the turn of the century.
+Enrollments in universities and colleges have been rising steadily in Canada since the turn of the century.
 Throughout the 1990s, total enrollment (full-time and part-time) was relatively consistent, hovering between 1.3 and 1.4 million students.
-After 1999, numbers began to increase again until they touched 2 million in 2011-12, at which point growth slowed until around 2016, when a surge of international student enrollment began pushing numbers up.
-In 2017-18, the last year for which Statistics Canada can provide complete enrollment data, the reported total headcount enrollment was 2.12 million.
+After 1999, numbers began to increase again until they touched 2 million in 2011-2012, at which point growth slowed until around 2016, when a surge of international student enrollment began pushing numbers up.
+In 2018-19, the last year for which Statistics Canada can provide complete enrollment data, the reported total headcount enrollment was just under 2.16 million.
 While individual colleges do not publish enough data to project enrollment past this point, most universities do.
-Based on institutional data, it appears that universities have grown another 3.7% between 2017-18 and 2019-20, reaching 1.34 million total enrollments.
+Based on institutional data, universities have grown approximately 2.1% between 2018-19 and 2020-21, reaching 1.39 million total enrollments.

-Figure 1.1 shows changes in full-time equivalent (FTE) enrollment in Canada's universities and colleges.2 As of 2017-18, there were 1.76 million FTE students in Canadian PSE institutions, with a little over one-third enrolled in colleges and just under two-thirds in universities.
+Figure 1.1 shows changes in full-time equivalent (FTE) enrollment in Canada's universities and colleges.
+As of 2019-20, there were just over 1.8 million FTE students in Canadian PSE institutions, with a little over one-third enrolled in colleges and just under two-thirds in universities.
 Since the turn of the century, enrollments have been growing more quickly in universities than in colleges, though this is in part due to the conversion of several institutions in Alberta and British Columbia from college to university status.